How to become a Paramedic in Queensland

 Paramedics for the most part work in pairs and collaborate with many other departments within the QAS and additional health care and emergency services providing quality patient care to the Queensland community.

 As part of the recruitment process with QAS, applicants may be required to undergo some clinical testing.
-QAS also recommend applicants have some form of work experience, although this not not mandatory; and do state so on the QAS website.
+QAS also recommend applicants have some form of work experience, although this not mandatory; and do state so on the QAS website.

 To be eligible for employment with QAS, you also must have the right to work in Australia.